This page explores the concept of bullying in the workplace and how to respond to it more effectively.

 I am not 'advocating' this approach of letting go of the concept, I am simply recounting what I observe to be the ways in which I have seen people move past the, usually long-entrenched, polarity of 'bully-victim' within mediations where originally the suggestion of its presence was a significant feature of the dispute.

-Many of the responses that seek to 'tackle bullying' can just as easily be seen as bullying responses and so the message often seems to be 'find a bigger bully to bully the bully', which is clearly hypocritical and indicative of the fact that in this area of concern there is a need for some radically different approaches to those presently being used.
+Many of the responses that seek to 'tackle bullying in the workplace' can just as easily be seen as bullying responses and so the message often seems to be 'find a bigger bully to bully the bully', which is clearly hypocritical and indicative of the fact that in this area of concern there is a need for some radically different approaches to those presently being used.

 We cannot solve our problems with the same thinking we used when we created them. - Albert Einstein